osome-iu/fake_gan_accounts/README.md

 # Introduction

-This repo contains the code and information for the paper "Characteristics and prevalence of fake social media accounts with AI-generated profiles".
+This repo contains the code and information for the paper "Characteristics and prevalence of fake social media profiles with AI-generated faces".

 We analyze the fake accounts using GAN-generated images as their profiles on Twitter.